wrbyepct/stock-portfolio/README.md

 ## What can this app do?
 Add your stocks owned and have nice view on them as a portfolio summary
+NOTE: This currency is automatically converted to USD

 ![Alt Text](table.png)